 ⚠️ KENILWORTH BLUFF:

-The honey locust tree (Gleditsia triacanthos), native to North America, has been found on properties along Bluff Road and Wilcox Road in the Kenilworth Bluff area.
+The honey locust tree (Geditsia triacanthos), native to North America, has been found on properties along Bluff Road and Wilcox Road in the Kenilworth bluff area.
 If you live in this area, please check your property for these plants and contact council if you think you have found some.

 For more information, visit this website.